Auslander regular algebras and Coxeter matrices: Preliminaries

 \subsubsection{The Coxeter permutation}

 Let $A$ be an algebra of finite global dimension with simple $A$-modules $S(1), \ldots, S(n)$ and Coxeter matrix $C$.
 Let $C=U_1PU_2$ be a Bruhat decomposition of $C$.
-Then we call the permutation $\pi:\{1,...,n\} \rightarrow \{1,...,n\}$ corresponding to $P$ the \emph{Coxeter permutation} of $A$.
+Then we call the permutation $\pi:\{1,\dots,n\} \rightarrow \{1,\dots,n\}$ corresponding to $P$ the \emph{Coxeter permutation} of $A$.
 We note that the Coxeter permutation depends on the ordering of the simple modules of the algebra $A$.
 When $P$ is a finite poset with a fixed linear extension, then the Coxeter permutation of the incidence algebra of $KP$ is called the \emph{Coxeter permutation} of $P$.
 This definition depends in general on the linear extension, but we will see that it is independent of the choice of the linear extension when $P$ is a distributive lattice.
+Here we obtain a permutation $\pi$ on $\{1,\dots,n\}$ from an $n \times n$-permutation matrix by sending $i$ to the index of the unique row which has a non-zero entry in the $i$-th column, see Example \ref{examplerowmotioncoxeter}.
+In \cite{DJMSSTW} the Coxeter permutation is studied under the name echelonmotion in a more combinatorial context for incidence algebras of posets.
+In the forthcoming article \cite{KKM} it will be shown that the Coxeter permutation coincides with Ringel's homological bijection \cite{R} for linear Nakayama algebras with the canonical ordering of the simple modules.